Michigan Dem Rep. Dingell says she 'doesn’t believe the polls' that show Biden beating Trump

 "Have you seen the videos?"
 Dingell said of Rittenhouse.
 "The police thanked him for being there.
 Offered him water.
 He shot somebody and walked down the street."

-"That young white militia young man who's been raised to hate killed two people and walked by policemen.
+"That white militia young man who's been raised to hate killed two people and walked by policemen.
 If a Black young man, 17 years old, walked by law enforcement with a gun … he would have been on the ground.
 And what scares me is I don't even know if he would still be alive today to talk about what he was doing.”

 L. Lin Wood, the same attorney who represented Nicholas Sandmann, has mounted a legal defense for Rittenhouse and tweeted that "help is on the way" for the teen.